 - If your organization is found to be non-compliant, there is a possibility of a fine of up to four percent of an organization’s global revenue for non-compliance.
 That’s a pretty steep fine.

 What Steps Can Your Nonprofit Take to Comply with GDPR?

 Meeting and maintaining GDPR compliance standards may represent a big change for your charity.
-These 10 tips are a starting point for GDPR Compliance:
+These 10 tips are a starting point for becoming GDPR compliant:

 - Give all your employees training on the regulations.
-Anyone involved in data management, websites, fundraising and talking and writing to constituents need to know how to handle data and respond to inquiries.
+Anyone involved in data management, websites, fundraising, and talking and writing to constituents needs to know how to handle data and respond to inquiries.

 - Assign roles as to who will be responsible for data protection.
 Create a team of database and CRM managers.

 - Support your IT staff and get them working in liaison with marketing and fundraising teams.

 - Be transparent in your website privacy language regarding GDPR compliance.
 Ensure that visitors can understand what data you’re collecting and how it’ll be used.